Pyrdacor/Ambermoon.net/README.md

 ### Download

 Version 1.4.1 is the most recent version from 30-01-2022.
 It even includes [Ambermoon Advanced](https://github.com/Pyrdacor/Ambermoon-Advanced) now!
+Version 1.5 will be released soon as well.

-The full package with additional resources can now also be downloaded from my new website at www.pyrdacor.net!
+The full package with additional resources can also be downloaded from my website at www.pyrdacor.net!

 Version | Download
 --- | ---